Mesa Airlines: FloridaGulf Airlines

 The FloridaGulf Airlines division was formed in 1991 after Mesa's acquisition of Air Midwest.
 Air Midwest's CEO, Robert Priddy, was chosen to start up the operation.
 It operated under a codeshare agreement with USAir and was a USAir Express carrier.
 It started with a Tampa hub, providing service to Florida and the southeast United States using Beechcraft 1900 aircraft.
-Additional hubs in Orlando and New Orleans were established.
+Additional hubs in Orlando, and New Orleans were established.
 In 1993, the airline expanded into the Northeast, with a hub in Boston and eventually Philadelphia.
 In 1994, six Embraer EMB 120 aircraft were added.
-By the time it was merged into Air Midwest, in 1997, it was operating 44 Beechcraft 1900D and 9 Embraer EMB-120 aircraft serving 49 destinations.
+It also had a hub and a field maintenance unit in Jacksonville, Florida.
+By the time it was merged into Air Midwest, in 1997, it was operating 44 Beechcraft 1900D and 9 Embraer EMB 120 aircraft serving 49 destinations.

 Superior Airlines

 After Midwest Express notified Mesa they would not be renewing the contract to operate their Skyway Airlines division, Mesa allocated the aircraft and crews to form Superior Airlines in 1994.
 Superior initially competed against their former Midwest Express partner as America West Express and also provided service from the new America West Columbus hub.
 Superior operated America West Express flights to compete against their former partner from Milwaukee to Flint, Lansing, Columbus, Grand Rapids, Indianapolis, Des Moines, and Cedar Rapids, as well as from Rockford to Detroit.
-Within 18 months Mesa redirected Superior and its Beech 1900D fleet to focus exclusively on the Columbus hub.
+Within 18 months Mesa redirected Superior and its Beechcraft 1900D fleet to focus exclusively on the Columbus hub.
 By 2000 the aircraft and crews, which consisted of CRJ200s (CL-65s), were being operated by Mesa Airlines itself.
 America West Airlines closed its Columbus hub in 2003 and Mesa again reallocated the assets this time to its newly reacquired United Express operation.